 ✅ The following tips may provide short-term relief for edema, but once they’re no longer applied, the swelling is likely to return:

-- wearing compression stockings or compression socks with a class 2 rating.
+- wearing compression stockings or compression socks with a class II rating (see on Amazon).
 Although compression stockings can reduce swelling in healthy individuals, they don’t appear to reduce swelling in people who have had knee replacement surgery ;

 - elevating your leg (with your legs and feet above your hip and heart level)